 It’s best to ask your supervisor or check the website of the journal you want to publish in to see which APA guidelines you should follow.

-If you’re citing from an edition other than the first (e.g. a 2nd edition or revised edition), the edition is abbreviated in parentheses after the book’s title (e.g. 2nd ed. or rev. ed.).
+If you’re citing from an edition other than the first (e.g. a 2nd edition or revised edition), the edition appears in the reference, abbreviated in parentheses after the book’s title (e.g. 2nd ed. or Rev. ed.).

 If an article has no DOI, and you accessed it through a database or in print, just omit the DOI.